 The formula for calculating the gross rent multiplier (GRM) is as follows.

-For example, let’s say that a property’s fair value is $300k and its annual gross income is projected to be $60k.
+For example, suppose a property’s current fair value is $300k, while its annual gross income is projected to be $60k.

 Given those assumptions, we can calculate the gross rent multiplier as 5.0x.